Fiston-pro/AWS-summary/README.md

 Amazon Route 53 is a scalable and highly available Domain Name System service.

+Amazon Relational Database Service(RDS) is a distributed relational database service by Amazon Web Services.

 Amazon CloudFront is a content delivery network operated by Amazon Web Services.

 Amazon Elastic Block Store provides raw block-level storage that can be attached to Amazon EC2 instances and is used by Amazon Relational Database Service.